ms-iot/iot-walkthrough/ImageCreation/Retail/README.md

 We'll start with the template manifest for retail images and add the features we need.
 Copy `C:\IoT-ADK-AddonKit\Source-arm\BSP\QCDB410C\OEMInputSamples\RetailOEMInput.xml` to `C:\IoT-ADK-AddonKit\Source-arm\Products\Showcase`.
 The next steps are similar to the ones used in a test OEM image:

-* Create and build your package with `newappxpkg` and `buildpkg`.
+* Create and build your packages with `newappxpkg` and `buildpkg`.
 More documentation is available at the [IoT image creation](../README.md) page.
-* Add your app package to one OEM feature manifest.
-For example, add the following package to `C:\IoT-ADK-AddonKit\Source-arm\Packages\OEMFM.xml` to make `Appx.Showcase` and `Appx.BackgroundWeatherStation` available:
+* Add your app packages to one OEM feature manifest.
+For example, add the following to `C:\IoT-ADK-AddonKit\Source-arm\Packages\OEMFM.xml` to make `Appx.Showcase` and `Appx.BackgroundWeatherStation` available:

 ```xml
 <PackageFile Path="%PKGBLD_DIR%" Name="%OEM_NAME%.Appx.Showcase.cab">